narayanavarma1999/DEV-TINDER/dev-tinder-frontend/README.md

 -  If token is not present the user is redirect to home page
 -  Restricted to access only authenticated routes using authwrapper
 -  Implemented Logout functionality
+-  Created a Profile and Feed Component Page
+-  Implemented the edit user details for profile page
+-  Toast on successfull submission of user details